 We use the proportion of Nash equilibrium play as a measure for the level of convergence.
-We use the point prediction of (6, 7, 8, 9) for the SRL mechanism, and a set prediction of $(\{3, 4, 5\}, \{9, 10, 11\}, \{13, 14, 15\}, \{15, 16, 17\})$ for the ACP mechanism.
+We use the point prediction of (6,7,8,9) for the SRL mechanism, and a set prediction of $(\{3,4,5\},\{9,10,11\},\{13,14,15\},\{15,16,17\})$ for the ACP mechanism.
 Note that the set prediction gives ACP an advantage, since it allows combinations of strategies that are not Nash equilibrium to be counted as equilibrium play.

-Table 5 tabulates the proportion of Nash equilibrium play in each treatment.
-We use $P^e$ to denote the proportion of equilibrium play.
+Table 4 tabulates the proportion of Nash equilibrium play over all 50 rounds and in the last 10 rounds in each treatment.
+We use P^e to denote the proportion of equilibrium play.

 RESULT 1 (Equilibrium Play: Comparison of Mechanisms) : Under complete information, the proportion of Nash equilibrium play under SRL is significantly higher than that under ACP.
-Under limited information, the proportion of Nash equilibrium play under SRL is weakly higher than that under ACP.
+Under limited information, the proportion of Nash equilibrium play under SRL is weakly higher than that under ACP over all 50 rounds, and significantly higher than that under ACP in the last 10 rounds.

-SUPPORT: Table 5 presents the proportion of Nash equilibrium play for each session.
-Permutation tests under the null hypothesis that the proportion of Nash equilibrium play under SRL is the same as that under ACP show that
+SUPPORT: Table 4 presents the proportion of Nash equilibrium play for each session.
+Permutation tests under the null hypothesis that the proportion of Nash equilibrium play under SRL is the same as that under ACP show that, over all rounds, $P^e(SRL_c) > P^e(ACP_c)$ at p = 0.004 (one-tailed), while $P^e(SRL_l) > P^e(ACP_l)$ at p = 0.0833 (one-tailed).
+Over the last 10 rounds, we have $P^e(SRL_c) > P^e(ACP_c)$ and $P^e(SRL_l) > P^e(ACP_l)$ at p < 0.01 (one-tailed).

-- 1. $P^{e}(SRL{c}) > P^{e}(ACP{c})$ at a significance level of 0.0040 (one-tailed); - 2. $P^{e}(SRL{l}) > P^{e}(ACP{l})$ at a significance level of 0.0833 (one-tailed).

 Result 1 indicates that the proportion of Nash equilibrium play is higher under SRL than that under ACP under both information conditions.
 This result rejects Hypothesis 1, and it is consistent with Hypothesis 2.
 Under complete information, even though both mechanisms are dominance solvable and thus we expect their performance to be the same, SRL performs significantly better than ACP.
-This result is also in contrast to Chen (forthcoming), where she finds that in a two-type environment, the performance of the two mechanisms is statistically indistinguishable under complete information, though SRL performs significantly better than ACP under limited information.
+This result is also in contrast to Chen (2003), where she finds that in a two-type environment, the performance of the two mechanisms is statistically indistinguishable under complete information, though SRL performs significantly better than ACP under limited information.
 Our interpretation is that with two types, the mechanisms can be presented as a bi-matrix game, where it is relatively easy to find Nash equilibrium.
 With four types, the bi-matrix game representation is no longer feasible.
 As a result, the uniform dominance (or overwhelming) property of the SRL game helps subjects to get to equilibrium even under complete information.